surmwill/recycler_unity/README.md

 ```
 protected override void OnBindNewData(DemoRecyclerData entryData)
 {
-    // Called when this entry has been brought out of the recycling pool and is being bound to new data
+    // Called when this entry has been retrieved from the recycling pool and is being bound to new data
 }

 protected override void OnRebindExistingData()
 {
-    // Called instead of OnBindNewData when this entry is bound - but to the data it had before (and still currently contains).
+    // Called instead of OnBindNewData when this entry is retrieved from the recycling pool and bound.
+    // Here, the only difference is the data being bound is the same data that the entry had before (and still currently contains).
+    // By default, nothing gets reset when an entry gets sent to recycling; hence we can pick up from the state right where we left off, just before it got recycled.
     // We might, for example, resume a paused async operation here instead of starting it all over again.
 }